btholt/complete-intro-to-react-v5/lessons/testing.md

 It's useful to know that Jest is built on top of [Jasmine][jasmine].
 Jasmine does the underlying testing part while Jest is the highlevel runner of the tests.
 Sometimes it's useful to consult the Jasmine docs too.

+Ever since, [this issue](https://github.com/testing-library/dom-testing-library/issues/260), `react-testing-library` was renamed to `@testing-library/react`.
+Due to this a fresh install of `react-testing-library` will cause the following error to occur:

+`react-testing-library has moved to @testing-library/react.
+Please uninstall react-testing-library and install @testing-library/react instead, or use an older version of react-testing-library.
+Learn more about this change here: https://github.com/testing-library/dom-testing-library/issues/260 Thanks! :)`

-So let's start testing our application.
-Run `npm install -D jest react-testing-library`.
+So, considering the issue above, let's start testing our application.
+Run `npm install -D jest @testing-library/react`.

 `react-testing-library` is made by another Frontend Masters teacher, [Kent C. Dodds][kcd].
 This tool has a bunch of convenience features that make testing React significantly easier and is now the recommended way of testing React, supplanting [Enzyme][enzyme].
 Previous versions of this course teach Enzyme if you'd like to see that.